Naturopathy and Natural Medicine

 1. Chicken Soup – Grandma Was Right

 Warm chicken soup is one of the oldest natural remedies for easing a runny nose and colds.
-The heat helps open up nasal passages, and the soup provides the fluids and salts your body needs when slightly dehydrated.
-Studies show chicken soup can reduce nasal inflammation, helping to lessen a runny nose.
+The heat helps open nasal passages, and the soup provides the fluids and salts your body needs when slightly dehydrated.
+Studies show that chicken soup can reduce nasal inflammation, helping to ease a runny nose.

 Make homemade chicken soup with vegetables like carrots, celery, and onions, and add a bit of garlic for extra oomph.